Bonner Bridge Construction

 The second major impact of ABC is positive public relations.
 People are concerned with projects that impact their mobility.
 When a transportation agency shows that it’s willing to innovate to deliver quality projects that reduce public impact, communities feel they are being heard and trust is built as well as the bridge.

-The third benefit of ABC is that it shortens the duration that construction workers are exposed to the dangers of field conditions.
+The third impact of ABC is that it shortens the duration that construction workers are exposed to the dangers of field conditions.
 While construction safety has improved significantly, risk of accidents is still greatest when working on a bridge site with active traffic.
 Accelerated bridge construction offers safety benefits by completing much of the work off-site and away from traffic.

 Q. What conditions should be met before considering the application of ABC?